 The artifacts from King Kamehameha II’s, Ha’aheo o Hawai’i, or Liholiho’s Pride tell a much more interesting story than the luxury of former royals.
 Kamehameha II actually kidnapped the beloved King Kaumuali‘i, who ruled Kaua’i and Ni’ihau in the early 1800s.
 King Kamehameha II feigned friendship on a trip to visit King Kaumuali’i on Kaua‘i, and tricked the king onto his yacht, and set sail for Oahu.
 Once arrived, King Kaumuali’i was forced to marry Ka’ahumanu, the widow and favorite wife of King Kamehameha I. The union solidified the last reigning king of Kaua’i to be the last ever, and in 1824, Kaua‘i’s status as a separate kingdom — which only had legitimacy so long as he lived — passed away with him.

-In our recent blog on canoe crops, we discussed how the native Hawaiians utilized their resources by using everything they could from a plant.
+In a recent blog on canoe crops, we discussed how the native Hawaiians utilized their resources by using everything they could from a plant.
 For example, the coconut tree’s fronds were used to create thatched roofs (secured by rope created from the fibers of the tree) much like the hale featured in the early Hawaiian section of the museum.

 Built by Kaina Makua of Waimea, Kaua‘i.
 The loulu (fan palm leaf) was used to thatch the roof and the ‘a’ali’i (native wood) and iron wood (introduced species) were used for the framing.

 While visiting this stunning museum, you will get the chance to see these rare shell lei made only on the island of Ni’ihau the most treasured lei throughout Hawai’i.